 AT&T, other cell service providers having outages, customers report

 Customers of numerous U.S. cell service providers were reporting outages early Thursday morning, according to the website Downdetector.com, which tracks such reports.
-AT&T had by far the most, with more than 30,000 customers telling Downdetector they had no service.
+AT&T had by far the most, with tens of thousands of customers telling Downdetector they had no service.

-Customers of T Mobile, Verizon, UScellular and Consumer Cellular were also reporting issues.
+Customers of T Mobile, Verizon, UScellular and Consumer Cellular were also reporting issues, though far, far fewer.

-The reports of outages appear to have started at around the same time, shortly after 3 a.m.
-EST, Downdetector said, appeared to be waning some three hours later, then picked up again and were nearing 39,000 at 7 a.m.
+The reports of AT&T outages appear to have started at around 4 a.m.
+EST, Downdetector said, seemed to be waning some two hours later, then picked up again and were topping 50,000 at 7:00 a.m.
 EST.

 Some municipalities were experiencing difficulties with 911 service.